damani15/crustydb-labs-cs347-fall24/README.md

 Please see your handout instructions for more information.

-## CrustyDB 3 - Query Operator Milestone
+## Lab 3 - Query Operator Milestone
 Complete the implementation of the query operators in the `src/queryexe/src/opiterator` crate.
 The files that you need to modify are: